-Please quote the SFC’s case reference which is quoted on the SFC correspondence relating to matter (eg 508/EN/123).
+Please quote the SFC’s case reference which is quoted on the SFC correspondence relating to the matter (eg, 508/EN/123).

 Summary only, not legal advice

 This is a summary for reference only.
 It is not legal advice.
-A regulated person should seek their own legal advice.
+Regulated persons should seek their own legal advice.